HSTutida/a_star_algorithm/README.md

 # a_star_algorithm
-My version of A-Star algorithm made in Python using pygame
+My version of A-Star algorithm made in Python using pygame.

+A-star algorithm is an important path finding algorithm used in computer science to perform graph search and path finding.

 How to run: